 Yes.
 This link building strategy is called Content Syndication.
-Content Syndication is the distribution and repurposing of medial content.
+Content Syndication is the distribution and repurposing of content.

 Example: Content-Syndication using an RSS-Feed

 If you run a website with a lot of current information, for example a news magazine, and publish new content on a daily basis or at regular intervals, then you can use an RSS-Feed for the distribution of this content.